-Youth ages 4-19 in Lake County, IL, with approximately 70% qualifying for free & reduced lunch.
+Youth ages 4-19 in Lake County, IL with approximately 70% qualifying for free and reduced lunch.

 "Heart of the City exemplifies what it means to be a strong organization.
 Between its community involvement, educational opportunities and putting its players in the best position to succeed in life, Heart of the City does it all.
 Heart of the City provides an opportunity for children of all ages to compete and learn.
 It is a pleasure to work with Heart of the City to provide the best opportunities for this community."